Close Menu

 Manufacturer Warranties

 Manufacturer warranties provide peace of mind when dealing with specific defects.
 They typically cover repairs for a set period or mileage, ensuring that you’re not financially responsible for defects that weren’t caused by poor maintenance or negligence.
 Knowing the warranty terms and conditions helps you leverage these benefits fully.
-These warranties are the manufacturer’s assurance of quality, and understanding the details of your insurance can save you significant time and money.
+These warranties are the manufacturer’s assurance of quality, and understanding the details of your blue slip and insurance can save you significant time and money.

 State-Specific Laws